intentfulmotion/hw-amp/Readme.md

 * 3 axis, low noise, low zero-g error accelerometer (LIS2DHH12TR)
 * Power supervisor + 2A regulated 3.3V output for long lengths of LEDs (WS2812B or SK6812 are supported out of the box)
-* USB C Power Delivery compatible charging (does not implement the USB PD spec)
+* USB C Power Delivery compatible charging (does not implement the USB PD spec for higher charging rates)
 * One button input connected to the ESP32 through the power supervisor
-* One WS2812B LED for status input
+* One WS2812B LED for status onput
-* DIO5158 LiPo charger with charging and done charging indications
+* DIO5158 LiPo charger @ 1A with charging and done charging indications
 * Pin connections for LiPo battery (2000 mAh recommended, 1000 mAh doable)
-* MessagePack based configuration for lighting
+* MessagePack configuration for lighting strip setup
 * Bluetooth LE for signaling indicators, brakes
 * Customizable and scriptable lighting modes
 * Over the Air updates over WiFi